Lissa loves learning about history and also enjoys learning about the people making history today. She is always reading something new.

 From the inception of the United States as one nation to the Civil War that nearly divided us in two, through world wars and social change, our presidents have led us, for better or for worse.

-Now that President-elect Biden is soon to join the ranks, let us look back on the men who made America what it is today, and who they were as people.
+Let us look back on the men who made America what it is today, and who they were as people.
 Here are 45 fascinating facts about U.S. presidents.

 1. George Washington Was Addicted to Ice Cream